Top 10 Best Big Gambling Wins and Losses Books

 By Josh Axelrad

 · Repeat Until Rich is an energetic and revealing memoir, and Josh Axelrad tells his story with a clear, engaging style that captures both the excitement and the pressure of life inside a professional blackjack team.
-The book follows his journey from curious beginner to skilled card counter working with an elite group of advantage players, giving readers a close look at the discipline, secrecy and teamwork required to beat the casinos.
+The book follows his journey from curious beginner to skilled card counter working with an elite group of advantage players, giving readers a close look at the discipline, secrecy, teamwork, and mental ability and adaptability required to beat the house (the casino establishment).
 Axelrad writes with honesty and humour, offering vivid descriptions of the long hours, tense decisions and sharp focus involved in high level blackjack.
-His reflections on psychology, identity and risk add depth to the narrative, showing how advantage play can shape a person’s confidence as well as their anxieties.
-The pacing is lively, blending road trips, casino encounters and personal challenges into a smooth and compelling story.
+His reflections on psychology, identity and risk add depth to the narrative, showing how advantage play can shape a person’s confidence as well as their anxieties, and how learning from mistakes is crucial for a gambler's growth.
+The pacing is lively, blending road trips, casino encounters and personal challenges into a smooth and compelling story, with the tension of not knowing what is happening next in high-stakes blackjack.
 Axelrad also gives readers insight into the hidden systems used by professional teams, from hand signals to coordinated betting patterns.
 The book paints a colourful picture of the broader gambling world, filled with eccentric personalities, shifting odds and constant surveillance.
 Readers also see how long term risk taking affects friendships, relationships and mental wellbeing, which adds emotional balance to the story.

 It appeals to fans of gambling memoirs, strategic play and character driven nonfiction.
 For anyone curious about what it really takes to win through skill rather than luck, Repeat Until Rich is a lively, thoughtful and highly entertaining read.